a2roger/backup/w2_sound/README.md

 ### Explore: Add More Sounds and/or Variation

 * You could vary the volume of the tick based on Agent position or some pseudo random choice.
-* You could experiment with the [rate() method](https://p5js.org/reference/#/p5.SoundFile/rate) to play the tick more slowly (or even backwards) depending on where the Agent is or some pseudo random choice.
+* You could experiment with the [.rate() method](https://p5js.org/reference/#/p5.SoundFile/rate) to play the tick more slowly (or even backwards) depending on where the Agent is or some pseudo random choice.
 * You could play a different sound depending on the flip direction.
 * You could choose to play one of a few different sounds at each flip.
 * Every agent could have its own sound, or maybe there are N type of agents that all share the same sound.

-For the additional sounds, could download a new sound on [**Freesound**](https://freesound.org/), create another variation of the tick wav using audio processing software, or record your own sound using your mic.
+For the additional sounds, you could download a new sound on [**Freesound**](https://freesound.org/), create another variation of the tick wav using audio processing software, or record your own sound using your mic.

 # Analysis

-Two basic analysis techniques are to calculate the amplitude of a sound at a moment in time, or use a fast Fourier transform (FFT) to examine different frequencies of sound at a moment in time.
+Two basic analysis techniques are to calculate the amplitude of a sound at a moment in time, or use a *fast Fourier transform* (FFT) to examine different frequencies of sound at a moment in time.

 > **Awesome Resource:** You need to check out this [The Pudding](https://pudding.cool/) interactive data visualization essay ["Let's Learn about Waveforms"](https://pudding.cool/2018/02/waveforms/).
 Not only is it an excellent technical explanation of sound that's highly relevant to this workshop, but the design of this "essay" (and many others on that site) is incredible.